Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Introduction

 Clearly, we must set $\ess\ge 2$.
 Subject to strong conditions, \cite{Alive2015} also shows that to control the variance of $\Phat_{\mathrm{alive}}/p$, $\ess$ should grow linearly with $T$.

-Each $M_t$ is now unbounded and can be exceedingly large when the success probability is small.
+Each $M_t$ is now unbounded and can be exceedingly large when the success probability is small, leading to a large, and potentially even infinite, expected runtime of the algorithm.
 The current ad hoc solution to this problem \cite[]{DrovMcC2016,DrovPetMcC2016} fixes a (high) hard threshold $m_+\ge \ess$ on $M_t$ such that if this threshold is reached, $M_t=m_+$, simulation halts and $\Phat_{\mathrm{alive}}=0$ is returned.
 The motivation is that if $M_t=m_+>>\ess$, the simulated process does not fit with the data, so the associated parameter value should have low posterior mass and, hence, should be rejected.

 The `alive particle filter with a hard threshold', where success/failure is binary (as in \cite{Alive2015,DrovMcC2016,DrovPetMcC2016}) is detailed in Algorithm \ref{alg.AliveHard}.
+Whether the Markov process is discrete in time or continuous in time, we refer to the set of states needed to propagate from $x_{t-1}$ to (and including) $x_t$ as the \emph{path} $x_{(t-1,t]}$ (strictly, $x_{(t-1,t]\cap \mathcal{T}}$).
+The algorithm counts a particle at time $t$ as successful if $f(y_t|x_t)=1$ and as a failure if $f(y_t|x_t)=0$.
+It starts by sampling a particle from the prior and propagating it to time $1$, repeating until $\ess$ time-$1$ successes have been achieved.
+For each subsequent time, $t=2,\dots,T$, first an \emph{ancestor} is sampled uniformly from the pool of the first $\ess-1$ successful particles at time $t-1$; this particle is then propagated to time $t$ and, if successful it is added to the pool of particles that were successful at time $t$; again, this process is repeated until $\ess$ time-$t$ successes have been achieved.

-Unfortunately Algorithm \ref{alg.AliveHard} leads to a biased estimator of the likelihood and biased inference for parameters within pseudo-marginal MCMC or SMC$^2$.
+Because of the hard threshold, Algorithm \ref{alg.AliveHard} leads to a biased estimator of the likelihood and biased inference for parameters within pseudo-marginal MCMC or SMC$^2$.
 The first simulation study, in Section \ref{sec:death} demonstrates this bias in practice.

-Motivated by a desire for the robustness and adaptivity of the alive particle filter and the practical necessity of bounding the amount of computational work, all whilst producing an unbiased estimator of the likelihood, we present the Frankenfilter: a particle filter that is almost fully alive, but not quite.
+Inspired by \cite{Shelley1818} and motivated by the desire for the robustness and adaptivity of the fully alive filter and the practical necessity of bounding the amount of computational work, we present the Frankenfilter, a partially alive particle filter that creates an unbiased estimator of the likelihood.
+Although motivated by issues with indicator likelihoods and MJPs, the Frankenfilter may be employed for its robustness and adaptivity across the same set of Markov process and conditional likelihood regimes as the standard particle filter.